-The pharmacokinetic characteristics of belinostat were analyzed from pooled data from phase 1/2 clinical studies that used doses of belinostat ranging from 150 to 1200 mg/m2.
-The total mean plasma clearance and elimination half-life were 1240 mL/min and 1.1 hours, respectively.
-The total clearance approximates average hepatic blood flow (1500 mL/min), suggesting high hepatic extraction (clearance being flow dependent).
+The pharmacokinetic characteristics of belinostat were analyzed from pooled data from phase 1/2 clinical studies that used doses of belinostat ranging from 150 to 1200 mg/m2 (0.15 to 1.2 times the approved recommended dosage).

 Distribution

 The mean belinostat volume of distribution approaches total body water, indicating that belinostat has limited body tissue distribution.
 In vitro plasma studies have shown that between 92.9% and 95.8% of belinostat is bound to protein in an equilibrium dialysis assay, and was independent of belinostat plasma concentrations from 500 to 25,000 ng/mL.